jg-rp/ruby-json-p3/README.md

 ### Checksum

 JSON P3 is cryptographically signed.
-To be sure the gem you install hasn’t been tampered with:

-Add my public key (if you haven’t already) as a trusted certificate
+To be sure the gem you install hasn’t been tampered with, add my public key (if you haven’t already) as a trusted certificate:

 ```
 gem cert --add <(curl -Ls https://raw.githubusercontent.com/jg-rp/ruby-json-p3/refs/heads/main/certs/jgrp.pem)